 Teko SG has not started commercial operations.
-As at and for the year ended December 31, 2021, the transaction and balances of Teko SG are limited to cash and equity of USD3.
+As at and for the years ended December 31, 2022 and 2021, the transaction and balances of Teko SG are limited to cash and equity of USD3.

 7.2 Subsidiaries

 The subsidiaries of CIC are presented in Note 28.2.1.